Do Go On - 541 - The Freedom House Ambulance Service

 I'll take it back.

-I love that name.
+I love that man.

-the impressive things this man did.
+I've just been talking about the impressive things this man did.

-It's not my fault you guys were jumping in, calling him a perv.
+It's not my fault you guys were jumping in calling him a perv.

 That's all like this whole show's based on that.